-General Description Land Uses

-The Institutional Development Character Area currently contains the city's sewerage treatment plant's spray field and the Hancock State Prison, which comprise the majority of the land in this character area. • Public/Institutional
+General Description Land Uses and Zoning Categories The Institutional Development Character Area currently contains the city's sewerage treatment plant's spray field and the Hancock State Prison (1,237 inmates), which comprise the majority of the land in this character area. • Expansion of existing uses Relationship to Prior Comprehensive Plan Implementation Measures This character are was part of the City of Sparta 2018 comprehensive plan update. • The uses currently in this area should only be expanded.

-Implementat ion Measures

-• Expand the uses currently in this area.